 Bruce M. Rodgers.
-Mr. Rodgers, age 57, serves as the Chairman of the Board of Directors, Chief Executive Officer and President of the Company.
+Mr. Rodgers, age 58, serves as the Chairman of the Board of Directors, Chief Executive Officer and President of the Company.
 Prior to that, Mr. Rodgers owned Business Law Group, P.A. ("BLG") and served as counsel to the founders of LM Funding, LLC, the company's predecessor and wholly-owned subsidiary.
 Mr. Rodgers was instrumental in developing the Company's business model prior to inception.
 Mr. Rodgers transferred his interest in BLG to attorneys within the firm by means of redemption of such interest in BLG prior to the Company going public in 2015.
+Effective February 1, 2022, BLG transferred the Services Agreement with the Company to BLG Association Law, PLLC in which Mr. Rodgers is a 50% owner.
+The assignment of the Services Agreement was necessitated by the death of the principal attorney and owner of BLG.

-Mr. Rodgers is also Chief Executive Officer, President and Chairman of the Board of Directors of LMF Acquisition Opportunities Inc a Nasdaq special purpose acquisition public company.
+Mr. Rodgers is also Chief Executive Officer, President and Chairman of the Board of Directors of LMF Acquisition Opportunities Inc a Nasdaq listed special purpose acquisition public company.
 Mr. Rodgers is a former business transactions attorney and was an associate of Macfarlane, Ferguson, & McMullen, P.A. from 1991 to 1995 and a partner from 1995-1998 and was an equity partner of Foley & Lardner LLP from 1998 to 2003.
 Originally from Bowling Green, Kentucky, Mr. Rodgers holds an engineering degree from Vanderbilt University (1985) and a Juris Doctor, with honors, from the University of Florida (1991).
 Mr. Rodgers also served as an officer in the United States Navy from 1985-1989 rising to the rank of Lieutenant, Surface Warfare Officer.
 Mr. Rodgers is a member of the Florida Bar and holds an AV-Preeminent rating from Martindale Hubbell.